 A Shipping Container

 Theatre company Darkfield creates immersive theatrical experiences inside shipping containers, often bringing new shows each year to Edinburgh Fringe.
-This year, they will present two offerings.
-One is Eulogy, an experience performed in complete darkness that uses technology to bring audiences through a labyrinthine hotel, leaving how it unfolds up to each audience member–with a warning to not become the one every guest is preparing to eulogizes at the end.
-Another is Séance, which explores group psychology in the shipping container-turned-Victorian séance room.
-Eulogy is located at The Terrace at venue number 26 Summerhall, while Séance is set for Potterrow Plaza at Pleasance Dome, venue number 23.
+Last year they presented two offerings.
+One was Eulogy, an experience performed in complete darkness that uses technology to bring audiences through a labyrinthine hotel, leaving how it unfolds up to each audience member–with a warning to not become the one every guest is preparing to eulogizes at the end.
+Another was Séance, which explores group psychology in the shipping container-turned-Victorian séance room.

 Not all venues are stationary.
 Festival-goers can have the intimate experience of seeing a show in a taxi with Cab-arette Showtour.
 The driver takes on different personalities to perform a 90-minute cabaret show in this musical comedy tour for up to five audience members.
 Set in a feathered cab with prosecco in hand, audience members become part of the entertainment for passers-by.
 There is a pick up point marked as venue number 560 for ticketholders to climb into their theatrical ride.

 A library may not seem like a particularly unusual place for a show.
 But consider the complications of putting on a musical in a space with sonic levels that rarely rise about that of whispers.
-This year, University of Edinburgh Playfair Library will host a production of The Strange Undoing of Prudencia Hart, co-created by David Greig and Wils Wilson.
-Described as “a wild session of anarchic theatre,” the show is inspired by the original National Theatre of Scotland commissioned production.
-The Playfair Library is venue number 311 for the festival.
+Last year, University of Edinburgh Playfair Library hosted a production of The Strange Undoing of Prudencia Hart, co-created by David Greig and Wils Wilson.
+Described as “a wild session of anarchic theatre,” the show was inspired by the original National Theatre of Scotland commissioned production.